focus000/obsidian/Zettelkasten/Layer 2.md

 different with optimism: use binary search way in multi turn ask challenger to find the exact invalid transaction to verify.

 pros:
-- can just verify the fault transaction, hence f
+- can just verify the fault transaction, hence we pack transactions unlimited by max gas fee

 ### zkRollup